Who should take this course?

 What will I learn?

-Over the course of two months you and your classmates will learn
+Over the eight 5-day courses you and your classmates will learn

-everything you need to know to start your own Equine Therapy businesses
+everything you need to know to become an Equine Therapy businesses

 through intensive study and hands-on practice.